dart-lang/site-www/src/_guides/language/sound-dart.md

 of a sound type system.
 With strong mode enabled,
 Dart is a type safe language.
 "Classic Dart" refers to Dart before soundness was added to the language.

-Eventually, soundness won't be optional in the Dart language, and strong mode will no longer be a mode.
-It will just be part of the language.
 </aside>

 By writing sound Dart code today, you'll reap some benefits now,